parkerjgit/algorithms/readme.md

 A list of question sets grouped by problem type.
 Each set is preceeded by concise notes and procedes from easy to medium difficultly (a few problems that might be considered hard).
 The list is intended to help candidates ramp up quickly for technical interviews.

-#### High-Frequency front-end problems
+#### Front-end problems

 **warm-up**

 **problems**

-1. implement pagination on front and back-end
+1. implement pagination, sorting, and filtering on front and back-end
-2. implement debounce
-3. implement throttle function
+2. implement debounce, throttle function

 #### Complexity